TrelisResearch/arc-agi-2025/llm-python/README.md

 - **Adaptive Sampling Parameters**: Automatic detection of endpoint type with appropriate defaults:
   - **TCP endpoints** (containing ":"): Uses `min_p=0.05` in `extra_body`
   - **Other endpoints**: Uses `top_k=50` and `top_p=0.9` defaults
+- **Optimized File I/O**: 30-second timeout for file operations with detailed error logging for debugging
+- **Independent Multiple Runs**: Each repeated run is completely isolated with no shared state - results loaded from files for aggregation
+- **Robust State Management**: Explicit garbage collection and cleanup between runs prevents state spillover

 **When to use:**
 - For comprehensive evaluation with statistical rigor